Clustering Topic Models

 from turftopic import ClusteringTopicModel

-model = ClusteringTopicModel(clustering=OPTICS())
+model = ClusteringTopicModel(clustering=HDBSCAN())

 What clustering model should I choose?